 The Implementing Partner shall report on the items of Articles [insert relevant Articles] applicable to [insert names of the relevant columns for each type of Operation].
 For the avoidance of doubt, all the other items are not applicable.

-In Article 2, item 1.5 (Operation), and in Article 3, item 1.2 (Portfolio), any fields marked with ‘o’ shall be filled in optionally, in case (any of) these data can be produced by the Implementing Partner.
+In Article 2, item 1.5 (Operation), and in Article 3, item 1.2 (Portfolio), the fields marked with ‘o’ shall be filled in optionally, in case (any of) these data can be produced by the Implementing Partner.

 For all at least partially disbursed Operations, information on cash flows shall be reported only for principal amounts, as per item 1.6 (Cash-flow) of Article 2.
 All undisbursed Operations shall be reported as per item 1.7 (Undisbursed) of Article 2.